-Incomplete health forms, including the physician's signature for Part C will delay the participation of Scouts in Camp activities until completed forms are faxed to Camp.
-A failure to supply a valid form will necessitate the Scout being picked up from camp.
+Incomplete health forms, including the physician's signature for Part C, will delay the participation of Scouts in Camp activities until completed forms are faxed to Camp.
+A failure to supply a valid form will necessitate the Scout or Adult leaving camp.